 If your native language is not English, you must show proof of English language proficiency.

-International applicants that have, or will receive, a bachelor’s or master's degree from an English-speaking university located in one of the countries listed below, then the TOEFL/IETLS academic requirement is automatically waived.
+International applicants that have, or will receive, a bachelor’s or master's degree from an English-speaking university located in the United States or one of the countries listed below, will have the English Proficiency requirement automatically waived.

 List of countries: